Counseling Partners of Los Angeles

 working 3 days or to plan for an 18-month commitment.

-from Long Beach to the San Fernando Valley and include one school in Palmdale.
+from Long Beach to the San Fernando Valley and Lancaster/Palmdale.

 In one school year, counselors can expect to receive approximately